newjavalearner/optimization/README.md

 # optimization

-some algorithms for optimization
+This project will provide some optimization algorithms for optimization.

-This project will generate some optimization algorithms for optimization
+It is just for practice, so the accuracy is not guaranteed.